Try our free ROI calculator. Discover your site's revenue potential.

 2. Prerendering with VueJS

-A hybrid choice might be the best option here, as you can keep your website lightning fast (which is one of the reasons to use VueJS in the first place) without compromising the SEO performance of your website.
+A hybrid choice might be the best option here, as you can keep your website lightning fast (which is one of the reasons to use VueJS in the first place) without compromising its SEO performance.

 The simplest way to use prerendering in VueJS is by using Prerender.

 Prerender will identify each request to your server and send the best response accordingly.
-If the user agent is a robot, it will send a static version of the page.
+If the user agent is a robot, it will send a static page version.
 If the user is a human, it will send the request via the regular server route.

 By switching to prerendering, you’ll improve your VueJS SEO.
-Web crawlers will index your website more easily and provide the best experience to your users.
+Web crawlers will index your website more easily and provide the best user experience.

 3. How to Manage Meta Tags in Vue